Kingly-elpies/KinglyKelpies/README.md

 ## What is this?

-A simple multiplayer puzzle game, in which you aim is to reach the goal by pressing buttons, standing on plates, moving boxes.
+A simple multiplayer puzzle game, in which your aim is to reach the goal by pressing buttons, standing on plates and moving boxes.

 Together with a friend!